emenendez/gpxutils/README.md

 gpxutils
 ========

-gpxutils is a Python module and set of command-line tools to simplify working with Garmin GPSes and GPX files.
-It will help you automatically download GPS tracks and waypoints from a modern Garmin GPS and clean up the files, making your GPS workflow much faster.
+gpxutils is a Python module and set of command-line tools to simplify working with GPSes and GPX files.
+It will help you automatically download GPS tracks and waypoints from a GPS device and clean up the files, making your GPS workflow much faster.

 gpxclean
 --------